Teaching & Learning using the Special Collections

 All requests will be considered, including those from teaching staff at external academic institutions.
 However, priority will be given to requests from SOAS course leaders in support of the teaching and learning objectives of the School.

 "Most of my MA students have no previous background in archival work; the SOAS archivists have helped surmount this by designing an introductory afternoon-long workshop"

 Dr. Joel Cabrita, course leader, African Missionaries MA module, 2012/13

-To book a session please complete and return an expression of interest form.
-Please include details of the subject, proposed dates, the archives, manuscripts or rare books required, and the level of input desired from staff at Archives & Special Collections.
+To book a session please complete and return a Group Teaching Proposal Form.
+Please include details of the course, proposed dates, references for the archives, manuscripts or rare books required, and the level of input desired from Special Collections staff.